FTBpro/go-workshop/README.md

 ### End Result

-If everything was successfull you should see a lovely welcome msg in your terminal :smile_cat:
+If everything was successfull you should see a lovely welcome msg in your terminal :smile_cat:\
-Be sure you know where the code which prints this line is coming from. (hint: you can find it in `entrypoint/main.go` 😀 )
+Be sure you know where the code which prints this line is coming from. (hint: you can find it in `entrypoint/main.go`)

 For more details on build and run, you can checkout [this readme](https://github.com/FTBpro/go-workshop/blob/master/coolfacts/entrypoint/build-and-run.md)